rasterradio/Kumite/README.md

 ### Ring Out

-If a player falls outside of the ring, they will suffer a Knockdown.
-The player that rings out will suffer 2 points of damage.
+If a player falls outside of the ring, they will suffer a Knockdown and take 2 points of damage.
 Only one character can take damage from ringing out at a time.
 Players cannot walk off the ring and must dash, evade, or get pushed back or knocked off the ring.

 Damage does not stack if a player is hit and knocked out of the ring.
 Instead the higher source of damage will be dealt.
 So if a player is knocked out of the ring by a normal attack, they will take 2 points of damage.
-If they are knocked out by a Power Attack they will take 3 points.
+If they are knocked out by a Power Attack they will take 3 points of damage.

 ## Future Concepts